Frequently Asked Questions

 What do covered and noncovered mean?

-"Covered" and "noncovered" describe whether securities are covered by certain tax reporting regulations that are being phased in over three years.
-When covered securities are sold, we are required to report cost basis on the investor's year-end 1099.
-The following security types “are covered” by the regulations:
+“Covered” and “noncovered” describe whether securities are covered by certain tax reporting regulations.
+When covered securities are sold, we are required to report cost basis on the investor’s year-end 1099.
+The following security types are covered by the regulations:

-- Other securities to be designated by the IRS (including fixed income securities) purchased on or after Jan.
-1, 2014.
+- Fixed-income securities designated by the IRS as being “less complex” and purchased on or after Jan.
+1, 2014

 Top of page